shysaur/dmg-badapple-av/README.md

 GameBoy -- hopefully a sufficiently unique one as at least three have been developed at the time I am writing this (two for DMG, and one for CGB).

-You can download a pre-built ROM from the downloads section.
+You can download pre-built ROMs from the downloads section.

 ## History